dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 ### Command list

-You can add or remove as many [dbt commands](/reference/dbt-commands) as necessary for every job, however, you need to have at least one dbt command.
+You can add or remove as many [dbt commands](/reference/dbt-commands) as necessary for every job.
+However, you need to have at least one dbt command.
 Commands labeled as "CLI only" in the [dbt Command reference doc](/reference/dbt-commands) are meant for use in dbt Core's [CLI](/docs/get-started/about-the-cli) only and are not available in dbt Cloud.